ON FESTIVAL DAY

 For the organisers of the event the day starts at 6am with tasks such as the decorating of the market cross.

-The crowning of the 2016 Festival Queen, Abbie Hewitt, will take place at the Market Cross at 11am.
-Abbie will be crowned by the Retiring Queen, Alex Wlamsley.
-Following the crowning of the Festival Queen the morning procession will proceed through the streets led by the Morris Dancers, the festival and retiring queens, plus many other queens from surrounding villages and churches.
+The crowning of the 2019 Festival Queen, Emily Guy, will take place at the Market Cross at 11am.
+Emily will be crowned by the Retiring Queen, Ellen Wellings.
+Following the crowning of the Festival Queen the morning procession will proceed through the streets led by the Morris Dancers, the festival and retiring queens, plus many other Queens from surrounding villages and churches.

-There will be seven bands in attendance on the day: Pilling brass band, Brindle brass band, Red Rose brass band, The Hyndeburn Comets Majorette Troupe, Bolton Caledonia Pipe Band, Lancaster City Brass Band and St Peters Brigade Band from Chorley.
+There will be seven Bands in attendance on the day: Pilling Brass Band, Brindle Brass Band, Red Rose Brass Band, The Hyndeburn Comets Majorette Troupe, Lancaster City Brass Band, St Peters Brigade Band from Chorley and Preston Pipe Band

 Also taking part in the procession will be the Garstang School of Gymnastics, members of Garstang Taekwondo and the local Scouts and Guides.